Skip over sidebar nav to the content section

 Make a Deal

 Begin your conversation by noting how thrilled you are about the position, and repeat that sentiment throughout the discussion.
-Tackle items that likely have established policies, such as health care, professional development, evaluation schedules, and retirement plans, first.
+Tackle items that likely have established policies—health care, professional development, evaluation schedules, and retirement plans—first.
 Move on to items that you’re flexible about.

-When discussing trickier elements of the offer like the salary, try asking questions instead of making demands: “I was hoping that my two years of work experience would be factored into the offer.
+When discussing trickier elements of the offer like the salary, a range of strategies can be effective.
+Try asking questions instead of making demands: “I was hoping that my two years of work experience would be factored into the offer.
 Can you increase the salary at all?”
-A different approach is naming your salary from the beginning.
-Forbes recommends specifying a range early in the interviewing process before you receive an offer (but make sure you’ll be satisfied with the bottom amount).
+A different approach is naming your salary early in the process.
+Depending on the organization, that kind of assertiveness can literally pay off.
+You might instead mention the appropriate salary range you’ve discovered through research on your new role and make a case for why you’d fit at the higher end.
+Or adopt a collaborative style: concede on some items but push on others.
+Overall, job candidates who negotiate tend to be more satisfied with the process and receive better new employee packages.

 But remember that salary isn’t everything.
-If you can’t get the salary you want, will other benefits make up for it?
+If you can’t be paid the salary you want, will other benefits make up for it?
 Perhaps opportunities for advancement and tuition waivers more than compensate for a lower amount.
 Will you be expected to give up nights and weekends for work and travel?
 If so, will you get comp time in return?
 If not, the salary may shrink when you factor nights and weekends of work into your hourly wage.
+Does this position sound like a perfect fit?
+Are you enthusiastic about the projects you’ll handle or thrilled to move to a new location?
+Determine whether job satisfaction and meaningful work will reward you in more important ways.

 Other Tips